box/box-developer-changelog/content/2022/10-05-metadata-extraction-script.md

 release_source_url: ''
 ---

-# Extract metadata with Box CLI script
+# Extract metadata with the new Box CLI script

-[Box CLI][1] now features a new sample script that allows you to [extract metadata][2] details for all Box files and folders and save it in a CSV file.
+[Box CLI][1] now features a new script that allows you to [extract metadata][2] details for all Box files and folders and save it in a CSV file.

 <!-- more -->